halfhorst/strange/README.md

 c99 wants to be.
 It's performance is also highly dependent on the terminal emulator you are using and what it supports.

+# Supported Platforms

+Strangeland makes use of pseudoterminals and ANSI escape sequences so support is limited to the platforms that support those.
+I'd expect any unix flavor to work, but windows will not.

 ## Demos

 A strangeland demo impelement three functions.
 An initialization function that